gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 Bucket 's3://flight-bucket/' created
 ```

-Navigate to the MinIO UI (<http://dataplatform:9000>) and you should see the newly created bucket in the left.
+Navigate to the MinIO UI (<http://dataplatform:9000/buckets)>) and you should see the newly created bucket.

 ![Alt Image Text](./images/minio-show-bucket.png "Minio show bucket")